apache/airflow/UPDATING.md

 ## Airflow Master

+### Remove setting `remote_logging`

+Airflow configuration (`[core]` section) doesn't use setting `remote_logging` any more.
+Remote logging is enabled by default, as long as the rest of the configuration is valid.
+For more details on setting it up, check [Writing logs](https://airflow.readthedocs.io/en/stable/howto/write-logs.html)

 ### Changes to SQLSensor

 SQLSensor now consistent with python `bool()` function and the `allow_null` parameter has been removed.